-Support for Office 2010 is ending soon
+Support and security updates for Office 2010 have ended

 With Office 2010 end of support, security updates will stop.
 Office apps will work, but you may be exposed to security risks.
 Upgrading is recommended.